Resucits555/Realis-game/README.md

 The simulation is a grid of cells.
 Each cell consists of:
 - origin: cell position if there is no pressure aplied
 - linVelocity: speed of the cell in a certain direction
-- type: element of cell
+- type: element of the cell
 - myobject: assigned object

 To make "moving solids" possible, the sim has objects, which could be described as a connection of cells.
 It contains: